-Mr. Drosdick graduated from Villanova University with a BS degree in chemical engineering and received a masters in chemical engineering from the University of Massachusetts.
-Mr. Drosdick began his career with Exxon Corporation in 1968 and held a wide variety of management positions for 15 years.
+Mr. Drosdick graduated from Villanova University with a BS degree in chemical engineering and received a Masters in chemical engineering from the University of Massachusetts.
+Mr. Drosdick began his career with Exxon Corporation in 1968 and held a wide variety of management positions.
 He was named President of Tosco Corporation in 1987 and President of Ultramar Corporation in 1992.
 In 1996 Mr. Drosdick became President and Chief Operating Officer of Sunoco and was elected Chairman in May 2000.
 He is a director of Lincoln National Corporation and Sunoco Logistic Partners L.P.
-He is chairman of the Board of Trustees of Villanova University and serves on the Board of Trustees of the Philadelphia Museum of Art and Kimmel Center for the Performing Arts.

-CONTINUING CLASS I DIRECTORS Terms Expire 2005
+Continuing Class I Directors Terms Expire 2005